 Leonardo Da Vinci National Museum of Science & Technology – is the largest museum of science and technology in Italy.
 It was opened in 1953.
 The ticket price is €10 and you can also buy it online.

 Official website: https://www.museoscienza.org/en

 Pinacoteca Di Brera Fine Art Gallery – is the main public gallery for paintings in Milan.
-You can visit their website to learn about the art that they show and buy tickets.
+You can visit their website to check about the art that they show and buy your tickets.
 Also, don’t forget to check out the garden filled with beautiful sculptures.
 Admission: €12.

 Official website: https://pinacotecabrera.org/en/